yguenduez/nerd-neck/report.md

 It is called the filter gain beta, and there exist some recommendations on which value to choose from.

-We use 0.1 as its value (This is the recommended default value for a general purpose application)
+A value of 0.1 is used (This is the recommended default value for a general purpose application).

 When picking the right value for beta, there is a trade-off between the stability of the resulting orientation and its response.
 For example for drones, which have to react fast, the Madgwick Filter is optimised for high responsiveness.
-On almost static, or human motion tracking the filter is optimized for
+On almost static, or human motion tracking the filter is optimised for stable output.

 # Hardware